About

 Virginia Statewide Community Land Trust (VSCLT) is a 501(c)(3) nonprofit organization that seeks to develop and maintain permanently affordable homeownership opportunities for low and moderate-income households.

-The VSCLT is the first Community Land Trust in Virginia designed to operate statewide.
-We operate in a large number of jurisdictions including Fairfax County, Fauquier County, Loudoun County and others.
+Created in 2020, VSCLT is the first Community Land Trust in Virginia designed to operate statewide.
+We currently operate in a large number of jurisdictions including Fairfax County, Fauquier County, Loudoun County and others.

 Board of Directors